lamentoeldi/DistributedCalc/README.md

 `MASTER_URL`: Orchestrator URL in `protocol://host:port` format (default: `http://localhost:8080`)

 ## Frontend
-Frontend is a web-interface for DistributedCalc
+Frontend is a web interface for distributed calculator

 ### Configuration
-Frontend can be configured via environment variables or build arguments
+Frontend can be configured via environment variables

 `BACKEND_URL`: Backend API URL in `protocol://host:port` format

-NOTICE: Due to Next.js specifics, `BACKEND_URL` must be a build argument, not an environment variable if you run in Docker
+> **NOTICE**: Due to Next.js specifics, `BACKEND_URL` must be a build argument if you run in Docker

 # Good to Know